sudoyashi/Joshis-Garage/_layouts/home.markdown

 ---
 <center><h2>Cars and other obsesions.</h2>
 <p>
-My project car notes and other hobbies I'm working on.
-But while you're here, read about <a href="https://sudoyashi.github.io/Joshis-Garage/firstprojectcar">starting your own shitty project car!</a> <br><br>
+A person home for all of my hobbies that I end up writing notes about.
+This includes my project cars, IT adminstration, cooking, and whatever other hobbies I'm working on.
+Most people might be here for my [cabby](https://sudoyashi.com/dacabby).
+But explore around, maybe you'll find something cool!
+<br><br>
 Otherwise, checkout my posts below.
 </p>